pnp/blog/content/post/learntogether-build-apps-with-microsoft-graph.md

 ---

-This week, I had the great pleasure to attend Microsoft\'s Learn
+This week, I had the great pleasure to attend Microsoft's Learn
 Together: Build apps for Microsoft Graph event.
 I also did sketchnotes of the event, you may find high resolution files (images, gifs and mp4) are [available here on